Click here to listen to a reading of this blog:

 So today is day number eight that I am off work.
 The doctor has signed me off as I spend another day at home in agony, bored and fed up.

-I had read somewhere before that oral antibiotics can flare up Hashimoto’s, but was so desperate to get rid of the ear infection that I didn’t really care too much.
+I had read somewhere previously that oral antibiotics can flare up Hashimoto’s, but was so desperate to get rid of the ear infection.

-Well, I started them the next day, and, apart from the ear pain, was fine.
+Well, I started the antibiotics the next day, and, apart from the ear pain, was fine.

 Day three, I was a little better though not much.
 The aches and pains weren’t quite as bad although my energy levels were still through the floor.
 I didn’t eat all day until 4pm when I eventually had an appetite.
 I’d been thirsty since I started the antibiotics so had been drinking lots of water all week, mind.
 I woke up from a nap midday absolutely dripping in sweat from the fever, but come the evening, I didn’t have a fever anymore.
 I think the probiotics were starting to help.